 The small tree is a sub-variety of the Peruvian Guava.
 In Brazil, full-grown trees can range from 3 to 16 feet in height.
 The handsome look of the plant provides a colorful display to your landscaping.
 Its size is well-suited for small spaces like home gardens.

 White flowers blossom in spring, followed by fruits that mature in summer.
 Fruiting may happen throughout the year in some tropical regions.

-Perhaps more importantly, strawberry guava has become a real threat to other species in Hawaii.
+Despite such merits, strawberry guava has become an invasive species and a threat to other species in Hawaii.
 Since their first arrival on this island in 1825, the berries have had no natural enemies to control their growth like in Brazil.

 It’s time to unveil the infamous strawberry guava.
 Learn more now!

 25. Lemon Guava